What are hip replacements?

 Hip Implant Risks

-Hip implants typically last up to 20 years or longer.
-Some patients may require a second hip replacement due to wear and tear.
-In some cases, hip implants can fail prematurely and require revision surgery to remove and replace the device.
-People who do not experience improvement or who experience new symptoms should consult with their orthopedic surgeon.
+Hip implants typically last up to 20 years or longer, after which some patients may require a second hip replacement due to wear and tear.
+In some cases, defective hip implants can and fail prematurely, requiring revision surgery to remove and replace the device.
+People with hip implants who do not experience improvement or experience new symptoms after surgery should consult with their orthopedic surgeon.

 Hip Implant Risks associated with hip replacement surgery include: